All About Peppers

 Lesya

 This pepper is believed to be the sweetest of all peppers.
-Heat-shaped fruit ripens to deep red when ripe.
+Heart-shaped fruit ripen to deep red when ripe.
 Intensely juicy texture.
 High yielding, A sweet treat from Ukraine.

 Species Use Fruit Size Days to Harvest Scoville Rating Flavor